aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/README.md

 * `SubnetsIDs`: [OPTIONAL] the comma separated list of subnets IDs to deploy the EMR Serverless application.
   If no subnets IDs are provided, it will use all private subnets with one per AZ from the provided VPC.

+## Deployment validation

+Once the stack(s) you chose to deploy are completed, you can verify if the resources have been successfully created through the CloudFormation console.
+Each stack name is prefixed with either `backend`, `vpc`, `ingestor` or `example`.
+You should also be able to view the OpenSearch cluster and ingestion pipelines from the OpenSearch console.

 ## Running the Guidance
 ### Manually trigger the TPCS DS benchmark